Leroymilo/FurnitureFramework/doc/Complex Fields/Layers.md

 Here's an example on how to use layers with the down-facing `living_room` Furniture of the Example Pack.
 This is basically as complicated as it gets, I'd recommend checking some other Furniture from the Example Pack or the [Templates](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Templates.md) for simpler layers fitting your needs.

-In this example, we will go through the layers from back to front, so from the highest depth to the lowest.
-In this case, the highest depth is the base sprite (at depth = Collisions.Height = 3).
+In this example, we will go through the layers from back to front.
+In this case, the lowest depth is the base sprite (at `"Depth": {"Tile": 0, "Sub": 0}`).

 This gif shows how the layers are drawn from back to front, with a Farmer to show how it would be drawn in-between the layers: